Why should I buy Electric Drum Brakes?

-Old technology brake controllers apply a preset force or a time delay voltage to the brakes only.
+Old technology brake controllers only apply a preset force or a time delay voltage to the brakes.

 Critical steps on brake adjustment are listed below.

-If the weld ring is out of square or not concentric with your axle, then the Electric Brake shoes will wear unevenly thus reducing braking efficiency.
+If the weld ring is out of square or not concentric with your axle, the Electric Brake shoes will wear unevenly, thus reducing braking efficiency.

 Once completed, you should not be able to see any part of the brake shoe outside the drum.